okviz/okviz.github.io/_mydocs/calendar-pro/options/labels/format-year.md

 ---
 **Default value:** (Auto)

-This option manages the format to apply for years labels.
+This option manages the format to be applied to year labels.

 Available options are: